docker-archive/classicswarm/docs/networking.md

 ```

 As you can see here, both the `node-0/swarm_network` and the
 `node-1/swarm_network` have the same ID.
-This is because when you create a
+This is because, when you create a
 network on the swarm, it is accessible from all the nodes.

-To create a local scope network (for example with the `bridge` network driver) you
-should use `<node>/<name>` otherwise your network is created on a random node.
+To create a local scope network (for example with the `bridge` network driver) you should use `<node>/<name>` otherwise your network is created on a random node.

 ```bash
 $ docker network create node-0/bridge2 -b bridge